Dealing with Work and Income

 In order to get a main benefit, Work and Income will ask you (and your partner) to do certain things to meet your ‘work obligations’.
 If you don’t meet your obligations, and you don’t have a good and sufficient reason, your payments could reduce or stop.

-Depending on your situation, you will need to meet either have full time or part time work test obligations, or work preparation obligations.
+Depending on your situation, you will need to meet obligations, called “work test obligations” or “work preparation obligations”.

 Work test obligations